asift91/Manual_Migration/option2.md

 ## Option 2: Moodle Migration without ARM Template Infrastructure

-* Migration of Moodle with out ARM template infrastructure is to create the infrastructure manually in Azure and migrate Moodle on it.
+* Migration of Moodle without ARM template infrastructure is to create the infrastructure manually in Azure and migrate Moodle on it.
-* Once the infrastructure is created, the moodle software stack and associated dependencies are migrated.
+* Once the infrastructure is created, the Moodle software stack and associated dependencies are migrated.

 ## Prerequisites
 - If the versions of the software stack deployed on-premises are lagging with respect to the versions supported in this guide, the expectation is that the on-premises versions will be updated/patched to the versions listed in this guide.
 - Must have access to the on-premises infrastructure to take backup of Moodle deployment and configurations (including DB configurations).
 - Azure subscription and Azure Blob storage should be created prior to migration.
-- Make sure to have Azure CLI and AzCopy handy.
+- Make sure to have Azure CLI and Az Copy handy.
 - Make sure Moodle website should be in maintenance mode.
 - This migration guide supports the following software versions:
 	- Ubuntu 16.04 LTS